cfw-guide/ios.cfw.guide/docs/en_US/updating/restoring-to-17.0b1.md

 In many circumstances, updating to a newer version of iOS/iPadOS can make it harder to potentially jailbreak in the future.

-Luckily, iOS/iPadOS 17.0's *first beta* is still signed, meaning you can restore to it from any other iOS version with the help of iTunes or Finder.
+Luckily, iOS/iPadOS 17.0's *first beta* is still signed, meaning you can restore to it from any other iOS version with the help of Finder.

 ::: warning